BUP for PhD Students

 The BUP PhD Training is an annual event organized by the BUP Polish National Centre usually during one week in the autumn.
 The training program has its focus on sustainable development in an interdisciplinary, international, multicultural, and regional context, and is led by an international team of supervisors.
 The objective of the course is to give PhD students from the BUP network countries a possibility to meet and discuss scientific problems, and to receive response from an external mentor on their PhD thesis progress.

-In 2017 the BUP PhD Training was organised for the fifth time by the BUP national centre in Poland.
+In 2018 the BUP PhD Training was organised for the sixth time by the BUP national centre in Poland.

 The main aim with BUP Mobility Research Grant for Young Researchers is to develop and strengthen the co-operation among young researchers in the Baltic Sea Region.
 The grant is intended to support young scholars from BUP member universities who's research promote sustainable development.
 The grant winner will be invited to present the research at a BUP conference, as an opportunity to disseminate results, ideas and create intra-network co-operation.